Science on the 7th Livestream

 E. Statistical Design, Analysis Plans, and Access to Data

 Provide calculation of statistical power and a justification of the proposed numbers of animals/participants/samples.
 Include a description of the statistical methods to be used for analysis and interpretation of the data.
-Describe the proposed statistical procedures with sufficient detail to allow evaluation by a biostatistical reviewer.
-HEI requires that a statistician is part of the study team, either listed under study personnel or as a consultant.
-It should be evident that the statistician has reviewed the study design and data analysis plan.
+Describe the proposed statistical procedures with sufficient detail to allow evaluation by a (bio)statistical reviewer.
+It should be evident that a statistician has reviewed the study design and data analysis plan.
 HEI recommends including power calculations where possible.
 Please note that in addition to reviews by experts in the subject matter, HEI often asks statisticians to review the statistical design of studies.

 Investigators should include a plan for data sharing and data accessibility at the end of the study.
 Please see HEI’s Policy on Data Access.

-Please include a list of milestones to be met during the project, with a timeline.
+Please include a list of milestones to be met during the project with a timeline.
 Please use this template and fill in the cells to indicate when a specific aim or task will be ongoing and completed.
-We recommend that investigators allocate two months at the start of the study period to develop and finalize their Quality Assurance/Quality Control Plan and about three months at the end of the study to write and revise the final report.
+If a study is recommended for funding, HEI will request a preliminary QA/QC plan to be submitted to HEI on contract initiation.
+A final approved plan is required within 2 months of the contract start date and before study initiation (i.e., data collection).
+We recommend that investigators allocate 2 months at the start of the study period to develop and finalize their Quality Assurance/Quality Control Plan, about 3 months at the end of the study to write a final report, and the final 6 months for revising the final report in response to Review Committee and editorial comments.
+Please note that the final contract period lasts 18 months, which includes research time (9 months), report writing (3 months), and report revisions (final 6 months).
+The report is due at the end of the 12th month of the final contract period.

 References in the text should consist of the author and year.
 Provide complete citations in alphabetical order at the end of the Project Plan.